s54a/GlobalTimeConverter/Readme.md

 Special thanks to the online resources, ChatGPT and communities that provided valuable assistance during the development of this project.

+## Current Issues

+Currently, there is one known issue with the analog clocks when inputting working hours exceeding 10 hours.
+In such cases, the analog clock may stop displaying the sector but will continue to show the time in textual form.
+Traders need not worry about this issue as their working hours are synchronized with market times sourced from the Wikipedia article on major stock exchanges.

 ---